McGill-ECSE321-Fall2019/project-group-3/README.md

 Frontend deployment URL in order to view the application can be found [here](http://tutorme-ecse321-group3-web.herokuapp.com/#/)

-The user guide in order to use the TutorMe application can be found [here](https://github.com/McGill-ECSE321-Fall2019/project-group-3/wiki/User-Guide)
+The user guide in order to use the TutorMe WEB application can be found [here](https://github.com/McGill-ECSE321-Fall2019/project-group-3/wiki/User-Guide)

 | Team member| Total hours| Responsibility |
 |------------------ |:-------------:| ---------------|